E1337Kat/villixir/specifications.md

 * A Person makes an amount of money at work time.
 This is taxed by some tax rate
 * If a person moves to another city, then they are no longer taxed.
 * A Person makes 1/365th of their salary a day.
-* A Person pays 1/365th of their sadlery a day.
+* A Person pays 1/365th of their sadlary a day.
-* A person have taxes taken out once a day at after daily Salery-Sadley is found.
+* A person have taxes taken out once a day at after daily Salery-Sadlary is found.

 * The in game day takes two seconds to do a full "24 hours".
 This means one in game hour is 1/12 of a second.
 * The in game week is 7 in game days, and the in game year is 52 in-game weeks.
-* Taxes are taken once every in-game day
+* Taxes are taken once every in-game week
-* Population changes happen once every in-game day.
+* Population changes happen once every in-game week.

 ### Loops